Bernie and Eddie Leonard

 I knew my symptoms were serious.

-Noticing changes to respiratory health
+Noticing changes to respiratory health with chest infections

 As her condition deteriorated however, so too did her quality of life.